Selective serotonin reuptake inhibitor: Sigma receptor ligands

 In addition to their actions as reuptake inhibitors of serotonin, some SSRIs are also, coincidentally, ligands of the sigma receptors.
 Fluvoxamine is an agonist of the σ_{1} receptor, while sertraline is an antagonist of the σ_{1} receptor, and paroxetine does not significantly interact with the σ_{1} receptor.
 None of the SSRIs have significant affinity for the σ_{2} receptor.
 Fluvoxamine has by far the strongest activity of the SSRIs at the σ_{1} receptor.
 High occupancy of the σ_{1} receptor by clinical dosages of fluvoxamine has been observed in the human brain in positron emission tomography (PET) research.
-It is thought that agonism of the σ_{1} receptor by fluvoxamine may have beneficial effects on cognition.
-In contrast to fluvoxamine, the relevance of the σ_{1} receptor in the actions of the other SSRIs is uncertain and questionable due to their very low affinity for the receptor relative to the SERT.
+Agonism of the σ_{1} receptor by fluvoxamine may have beneficial effects on cognition.
+In contrast to fluvoxamine, the relevance of the σ_{1} receptor in the actions of the other SSRIs is uncertain and questionable due to their low affinity for the receptor relative to the SERT.